openjs-foundation/cross-project-council/proposals/hackygolucky-EXPECTATIONS/EXPECTATIONS.md

 - Provide Legal Advice and Legal Best Practices
     - Provide legal resources and representation that support the needs of the project
-    - Create a well-defined communications path for project legal needs
+    - Create a well-defined communications path for project legal needs within a 3-6 month timeframe

 - Software / Hardware resource facilitation (for use by the project)
     - Examples: